- New ELRA Board 2023 April 25, 2023

 Following the resignation of an Officer during the period of office, the President may appoint another Board member to this office on a temporary basis until the next General Assembly.
 The election of the new Officer will then be held at the first Board Meeting following the General Assembly.

-The Chief Executive Officer ("CEO") shall be responsible for conducting the election of Officers.
-The CEO is not entitled to participate in the voting procedure, including the discussion of candidates, and is prohibited from any attempt to influence the outcome of the elections.
+The Secretary General shall be responsible for conducting the election of Officers.
+The Secretary General is not entitled to participate in the voting procedure, including the discussion of candidates, and is prohibited from any attempt to influence the outcome of the elections.

 Board Meetings and Resolutions

 3.1 Article 9.9 of the ELRA Statutes stipulates that the Board shall meet at least once a year.

 3.2 Board Meetings are convened by the President, or at the request of at least one third of the members of the Board (ELRA Statutes 9.9).

 3.3 The ELRA Statutes do not lay down any procedure for the convening of Board Meetings, so the following procedure shall apply:

 a) Notice of a Board Meeting shall be sent at least two weeks in advance to all Board Members by mail, fax or e-mail.
 In urgent cases, the President of the Board may reduce the period of notice to 3 days.
 All Board members must ensure that they have constant access to fax or e-mail facilities or both during normal working hours.

 b) The agenda of matters to be discussed shall be sent one week before the Board meetings to all Board Members by the Secretary General on behalf of the President.
 Supporting documents should also be sent one week before the Board meetings by the Secretary General, or directly by the member of the Board providing such documents.

 3.4 At least one third of Board members must be present for the Board to be quorate (ELRA Statutes 9.10).